Are you planning to sell your cosmetics in the UK ?

 This step is a prerequisite for the preparation of the CPSR (Cosmetic Product Safety Report) and the verification of the product label.

-The formula review is a meticulous review of your cosmetics formula to ensure that all ingredients are safe for their intended use and comply with the UK Cosmetics Regulation:
+The formula review is a meticulous review of your cosmetics formula to ensure that all ingredients are safe for their intended use and comply with the European cosmetics regulation:

 - The composition is entirely rebuilt from its raw materials and the formula is expressed in trade names.
 The raw materials documentation is reviewed to verify its regulatory compliance, and the impurities profile is highlighted.